 Why Do Babies Cluster Feed?

 There are multiple reasons for babies to cluster feed.
-One potential reason is that they want to eat as much as they can before sleeping for longer periods, although newborns still need to wake up every few hours to eat.
+One potential reason is that they want to eat as much as they can before sleeping for longer periods.
+Although this can be true, please keep in mind that many newborns still need to wake up every few hours overnight to eat.

 It takes a few days before your milk supply becomes consistent, and your body needs to know how much to produce.
 Your body will take its cue from how often and how much your baby nurses.
 With some guidance, you can try pumping breast milk to build up a larger milk supply.